hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 3 Storage and Retrieval.md

 But the higher percentile response time of log structured storage engines can be quite high.
 B-Trees are more predictable in this aspect.

-During the initial phase on a log structured storage we can use most of the disk io for
+During the initial phase on a log structured storage we can use most of the disk io for initial writes.
+After some time compaction begins and under high write throughput compaction cannot keep up.

+Under high write pressure unmerged pages take over the storage space and we run out of disk space.
+Also increased number of pages is not a good environment for our queries, we to check more pages when we look for a key.